CEDL2017/homework1/results/index.md

                'InceptionResnetV2/Logits']
     variables_to_restore = slim.get_variables_to_restore(exclude = exclude)
 ```
+Moreover, Tensorflow offers a way to do preprocessing, and this preprocessing method also does data augmentation on the training image.

 I've tried the **Adam optimizer, Momentum optimizer**(momentum = 0.9, 0.95), **RMSProp optimizer**, learning rate starts at 0.045, 0.001, 0.0002 with decay 0.7/0.8/0.9 per 2 epochs.<br />
 Inception model also requires certain preprocessing that every pixel in the image should be (-1, 1).<br />
 The loss function is **softmax cross entropy**.
-Moreover, Tensorflow offers a way to do preprocessing, and this preprocessing method also does data augmentation on the training image. <br />
+The batch size I've tried 1, 4, 8, 16 and 32.
+The number of epoch I've tried

 However, the loss hardly decreases, and the accuracy converges only to nearly 50%
 In my opinion, this problem might due to some reasons:<br />